hnawner/15-466-f19-base1/README.md

 Author: Harleigh Awner

-Design: A simple text adventure where you retrieve Lolly's hammock for you.
+Design: A simple text adventure where you retrieve Lolly's hammock.
 How can you say no to her?

 Screen Shot: